celliott/docker-toy-robot-api/README.md

-docker-django
+docker-toy-robot-api
 ===

-A docker container for running a basic django app with gunicorn.
+A docker container for running a django toy-robot-api

 Quick Start